Arduino-IRremote/Arduino-IRremote/README.md

 - You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
  The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
  This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.
-- The **minimal CPU frequency** for receiving is 4 MHz, since the 50 us timer ISR takes around 12 us on a 16 MHz ATmega.
+- The **minimal CPU frequency** for receiving is 4 MHz, since the 50 탎 timer ISR takes around 12 탎 on a 16 MHz ATmega.

 # Minimal version
 For applications only requiring NEC protocol, there is a receiver which has very **small code size of 500 bytes and does NOT require any timer**.
 See the MinimalReceiver and IRDispatcherDemo example how to use it.
 Mapping of pins to interrupts can be found [here](https://github.com/Arduino-IRremote/Arduino-IRremote/tree/master/src/TinyIRReceiver.hpp#L307).